Devon Ferguson

 It has an impressive 572 square inches of cooking space over two racks, with one being excellent for a warming rack that can also be used for slow cooking.

 This pellet grill keeps the temperature at your set point by funneling just the right amount of pellets into the fire pot.
-This means you can cook from 180 to 475 °F without babysitting the grill.
+This means you can cook from 180 to 475 °F without closely monitoring the grill.

 I found that this grill uses less than 2 pounds of pellets per hour.
 And with its 15-pound hopper capacity, I only needed to refill it during the most prolonged grilling sessions.